-- Select the greeting you would like to assign to the Business hours menu from the Greeting drop-down menu (Figure 1-5).
+- Select the greeting you would like to assign to the Business hours menu from the Greeting drop-down menu.
 If you do not see any greetings listed, you will need to upload one to the Announcement Repository.
 For instructions on how to upload files to the Announcement Repository, click HERE.

 - Description: A description for the numbered option.

-Action: This specifies what should happen when callers press that key.
-The most common option is transfer without prompt, which immediately forwards the call to an extension or external number.
-A list of all action options is below:
+Connect To: Specifies what should happen when callers press that key.
+The most common option is Number/extension, which immediately forwards the call to an extension or external number.
+Here's a list of actions:

-- Transfer With Prompt: Sends the call to an extension or external number, but plays a short message before doing so.
+- Number/extension (prompt xfer): Sends the call to an extension or external number, but plays a short message before doing so.
 If the call is being transferred to an extension on the same account, the message that will play is “Transferring to…” and the recorded name from the voicemail box.
 If the call is being transferred to an external number, the message that will play is “Please wait while your call is transferred.”

-- Transfer Without Prompt: Sends the call to an extension or external number without playing any messages.
+- Number/extension: Sends the call to an extension or external number without playing any messages.

 - Transfer to Operator: Sends the call to an extension or external number after playing a message that says “Please wait while your call is transferred to the operator.”
-Callers that do not dial an extension or press a numbered option on the auto attendant will be transferred to the operator.
-This is almost always the 0 option on the menu.
+Callers who do not dial an extension or press a numbered option on the Auto Attendant will be transferred to the operator.
+This should be the 0 option on the menu.

-- Name Dialing: Sends the call to an automated menu, which prompts the caller to enter on their phone the name of the person they want to speak to
+- Name Dialing: Sends the call to an automated menu, which prompts the caller to enter on their phone the name of the person with which they wish to speak.

-- Extension Dialing: Sends the call to an automated menu, which allows the caller to enter the extension of the person they want to speak to.
-This is not necessary if the Enable first-level extension check box is selected.
+- Extension Dialing: Sends the call to an automated menu, which allows the caller to enter the extension of the person with which they wish to speak.
+This is not necessary if the Enable first-level extension dialing check box is selected.

-- Transfer to Mailbox: Sends the call to the voicemail box of the auto attendant
+- Voicemail Box: Sends the call to the voicemail box of the Auto Attendant.

-- Play Announcement: Plays a message, then sends the call back to the main auto attendant menu
+- Recorded Message: Plays a message, then sends the call back to the main auto attendant menu.

-Click Save at the bottom of the action configuration menu.
-A pop-up message appears stating that the auto attendant has been updated (Figure 1-6).
+Select Save when complete.
+A pop-up message appears stating that the auto attendant has been updated (Figure 2-3).